neoforged/.github/primers/26.2/index.md

 - `net.minecraft.util.profiling.jfr.stats.ThreadAllocationStat#LOGGER` - The stat logger.
 - `net.minecraft.util.profiling.metrics.MetricSampler#samplingPhase`, `$MetricSamplerBuilder#withSamplingPhase`, `$SamplingPhase` - The phase when the metric sampling should occur.
 - `net.minecraft.util.profiling.metrics.profiling.MetricsRecorder#sampleDuringExtract` - Samples the metrics, marking the phase as during render state extraction.
+- `net.minecraft.world.attribute.LerpFunction#CONSTANT` - A function that returns the original value, only returning the next value once the alpha is `1`.
 - `net.minecraft.world.entity`
     - `AgeableMob#canBeABaby` - Whether the mob can have a baby variant.
     - `Entity`
         - `DEFAULT_NAME_TAG_DISTANCE` - The default maximum distance an entity name tag can be seen from.
         - `DEFAULT_BELOW_NAME_DISTANCE` - The default maximum distance that additional name tag information on an entity can be seen from.
         - `MAX_NAME_TAG_DISTANCE` - The true maximum distance a name tag can be seen from.
+        - `INVALID_ENTITY_ID` - A network identifier that is invalid for an entity.
         - `getEntityBounciness` - How bouncy the entity is after a collision.
         - `getEffectiveGravity` - Gets the gravity currently being applied to the entity.
         - `omnidirectionalAirMover` - Whether the entity can omnidirectionally move in the air.